 GAWA organises and provides a variety of activities including:

-GAWA News – with the introduction of our new website in 2020, members will be kept up to date with the latest events and news.
-The website format of news and events information will replace the previous GAWA Bulletin.
+GAWA News – with the introduction of our new website in 2022, members will be kept up to date with the latest events and news.

 GAWA Socials – GAWA has a Facebook page and Twitter account.
 Our social media platforms are growing in popularity and provide a wealth of resource ideas and material for teachers and students.
 Check it out at: https://www.facebook.com/gawa.asn.au and https://twitter.com/gawa-geography There is also a link to our socials via our website.